Over the past 12 months, I've travelled across the country speaking, networking, and meeting lots of folks in the HIPAA

 - Zoho Campaigns

 Of the remaining prominent email marketing vendors, we found four that will sign a BAA:

-As a quick recap, it’s important to keep in mind that when it comes to HIPAA Compliant Email, there are two high-level HIPAA requirements to keep in mind:
+When it comes to HIPAA compliant email, there are two more high-level HIPAA requirements to keep in mind:

 - Encrypting email at-rest

 Let’s take a look at why this is important.

 In our research, we discovered it pays to read the fine print.
 Let’s use Constant Contact as an example.